 Arkansas Northeastern College recognizes that much learning takes place outside the walls of the College.
 Some of this learning is comparable to knowledge gained in a classroom environment.
-This type of learning is based on a variety of life experiences and is referred to as "experiential learning."
+This type of learning is based on a variety of life experiences and is referred to as "experiential learning" and will be evaulated for credit by institutional assessment.
 When considering whether one possesses experiential learning which may be credited toward a degree, it is best to begin discussions with a faculty advisor.
 They are trained to assist students in the various methods available for experiential credit.
-A student may earn a maximum of 15 semester hours by any or all methods combined, as follows: